Cite

 How is Cite different from a typical RAG chatbot?

 Two things.
-First, the retrieval step is agentic — the model can plan and iterate retrievals before answering, rather than a single top-k similarity lookup.
+First, retrieval is agentic — the model plans and iterates hybrid vector + keyword retrievals with reranking before answering, rather than a single top-k similarity lookup.
 Second, the citation is the user interface, not a footnote.
 Citations are clickable handles that synchronously scroll the document viewer to the cited span, so verification is one click instead of a search.

 ← All projects